barseghyanartur/ska/README.rst

 Support
 =======
-For any issues contact me at the e-mail given in the `Author`_ section.
+For security issues contact me at the e-mail given in the `Author`_ section.

+For overall issues, go to `GitHub <https://github.com/barseghyanartur/ska/issues>`_.

 Author
 ======